Juan Pardo (explorer): New World exploration

 In 1569, Pardo left the Florida colony to return to Spain; no further details about his life and death are known after that.

 Archaeological evidence

-Since 1986, archaeologists working at the Berry Site near Morganton have found evidence of mound culture, burned huts and 16th-century Spanish artifacts.
+Since 1986, archaeologists working at the Berry Site near Morganton have found evidence of Mound Builders, burned huts and 16th-century Spanish artifacts.
 There is strong scholarly consensus that this is the site of Joara and Fort San Juan.
 In 2007, the archaeologists fully excavated one of the burned huts.
-They found Spanish ceramic olive jar fragments, and iron plate from a 16th-century Brigadine type armor, typical of what the expedition would have used.
+They found Spanish ceramic olive jar fragments and iron plate from a 16th-century brigandine type armor, typical of what the expedition would have used.
+The Joara and Fort San Juan sites are being excavated through the Joara Foundation and a partnership with Warren Wilson College.